procf/colloids-setup/System-Setup/01-Jamf.md

 > Hello, I am a [graduate student/postdoc/etc] in the Mechanical Engineering Department (NUID #########) working with Prof. Safa Jamali.
 >
 > Prof. Jamali recently ordered a [Macbook Pro] for my research that arrived with Jamf Connect installed.
-The group has had issues managing the software we use for our research on Jamf administered devices in the past, and after discussing the situation with Prof. Jamali I would like to have this unmanaged by Jamf.
+The group has had issues managing the software we use for our research on Jamf administered devices in the past, and after discussing the situation with Prof. Jamali I would like to have this device unmanaged by Jamf.
 >
 > The computer name is ###############
 >